Our Senior Leadership TeamYST Our Senior Leadership Team

-Chief Executive Officer
+Alison Oliver - Chief Executive Officer (CEO)

 Will is responsible for ensuring the effective and efficient delivery of our development programmes for young people.
 This includes the large scale national programmes which reach hundreds of thousands of young people each year, through to the small scale highly focussed piece of development work and our range of national camps.
 In this role Will also plays a key part in managing relationships with a number of major public and private sector partners in sport.

 In his previous role as Head of Sport, Will was jointly responsible for the Sporting Best element of the Youth Sport Trust's strategic plan.
 He conceived the concept of a multi-dimensional Talent Camp for young athletes, coaches and officials and is a passionate proponent of the creation of multi-sport and multi-role environments to broaden and deepen the learning experience for young people.
 Under Will's leadership, the UK School Games' Athlete Education Programme grew into a transforming experience which has influenced practice at the IOC's Youth Olympic Games.